Online Reviews & Reputation Management

 Facebook functions somewhat like town gossip used to in our opening example.
 If someone didn’t enjoy their meal Friday night and decides to post a negative review about it, they could easily damage that restaurant’s reputation for hundreds of people by Monday morning.
 It’s a less direct sort of bad press that kills any interest before it can even begin to grow, and a robust reputation management strategy will never discount it.

-4) Dealing With Bad Reviews
+4) Dealing With Bad Customers

 While every establishment is bound to get negative feedback from time to time, it’s important to do damage control afterward to ensure that it doesn’t start a trend of complaints.
 Fixing this involves reaching out to the customer following a key series of steps: